antor940/AFKBot/README.md

  * Auto-Eat feature to auto eat(obviously) thanks to [mineflayer-auto-eat](https://github.com/LINKdiscordd/mineflayer-auto-eat).
  * Reconnect ability in case it's kicked from the server.
  * Online/Cracked mode support.
+ * Custom whispered replies to whispers from other players.
  * Looks at nearby entities simulating real players.
  * Option to make bot attack mobs inside his range (KillAura) for self-defense, can be disabled in config.json.
  * Shows who attacked the bot and the weapon.
 Thanks to [mineflayer-bloodhound](https://github.com/Nixes/mineflayer-bloodhound).